Skip to main content

 AtlasFree personal$20/month (Pro)$720

-The honest cost picture: Zotero is genuinely free at the local-only tier and remains the academic standard for cost-conscious researchers.
-The main hidden cost is cloud storage, Zotero's 300 MB free tier is exhausted by about 100 PDFs at average size.
-EndNote's one-time license is the rare non-subscription option.
+Zotero is free at the local-only tier and remains the academic standard for cost-conscious users.
+The main hidden cost is cloud storage.
+Zotero's 300 MB free tier runs out after roughly 100 average PDFs.
+EndNote's one-time license is the rare pay-once option.

 ToolStorageNotes